 Hello everyone, welcome back to programminginpython.com!
 I am going to create a new series on pattern programming, I will start with Floyd’s Triangle pattern.

-A Floyd’s Triangle is a right-angled triangle which is defined by filling the rows of the triangle with consecutive numbers, starting with a 1 in the top left corner.
+A Floyd’s Triangle is a right-angled triangle that is defined by filling the rows of the triangle with consecutive numbers, starting with a 1 in the top left corner.
 It can also be filled with *’s or any characters as we want.
 Here I will show you two examples one with numbers and one with *’s.

 You can also watch the video on YouTube here.